timmychan97/GenshinArtifactsHelper/README.md

 Currently it supports right-click to deselect an artifacts in the enhancement view.

 Use this at your own risk.
-You probably won't get banned, as we are only moving the mouse, and it is no causing any harm for Mihoyo in any way.
+You probably won't get banned, as we are only moving the mouse, and it is not causing any harm for Mihoyo in any way.

 <img src="./docs/images/showcase.gif">